When I moved to New York City, people told me over and over: “It’s so expensive!”

 Housing: Know your priorities

 Renting will likely be your biggest expense.
-According to Zumper’s National Rent Report, a one-bedroom apartment in Minneapolis averages $1,150 a month.
-In Boston, the average is $2,250.
+According to Zumper’s National Rent Report, a one-bedroom apartment in Minneapolis averages $1,395 a month as of August 2023.
+In Boston, the average is $2,850.

 Despite the surge in costs, rental markets in large cities tend to be competitive.
 Here’s what to look for when finding an apartment.

-As a rule, how much rent you can afford equals 30 percent of your income.
-Another way to look at it: Your annual income should be 40 times your monthly rent.
-Landlords may even require you to meet these affordability maximums before renting to you.
+As a rule, you should aim to spend no more than 30% of your income on rent.
+Another way to look at it: Your annual income should be at least 40 times your monthly rent.
+Landlords may even require you to meet these affordability maximums before renting to you by providing proof of sufficient income.
 Obviously, you should aim to spend the lowest percentage of your income on rent that you can get away with and tolerate.
-But in places like NYC or the Bay Area, finding an apartment that costs less than 50 percent of your income might be laughable.
+But in places like NYC or the Bay Area, finding an apartment that costs less than 50% of your income might be laughable.

 If that ratio seems impossible to you at first glance, you’re not alone.
 We’ll cover ways to cut costs below.